 Do you know there are many different types of coffee roasters with distinctive features and options are available on the market?

-Do you also know that these coffee roasters come with different features, different shapes and sizes and different pros and cons attached?
+Do you also know that these coffee roasters come with different features, different shapes-sizes, and different pros and cons attached?

 Reliable brands are known to offer some of the best coffee roasters.
 In fact, you should also be looking for a reliable brand when making your purchase.